leandrosimoes/leandrosimoes/README.md

 ### Hi there 👋

+My name is Leandro Simões and I'm a Software Engineer @simplificaci, a code lover!
+See more at https://lesimoes.dev 👨‍💻🖖👨‍🍳🎨🥁🍕🕹

 <!--
 **leandrosimoes/leandrosimoes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.